-Who knows if this was what CiaoFlorence, a tour operator with tours in Florence and all over Italy, had in mind when they prepared their walk through the streets of Florence focusing on a mix of art and food.
-This guided tour of 3 hours features a taste of both the cultural and enogastronomic specialties of the city while covering Florentine art and history.
+Who knows if this was what our tour agency had in mind when they prepared their walk through the streets of Florence focusing on a mix of art and food.
+This guided tour of 3 hours features a taste of both the cultural and wine and food specialties of the city while covering Florentine art and history.
 An extra plus, all of this comes at a reasonable cost.

-Who would enjoy the tour “Art and Food”?
+Who would enjoy the gourmet tour “Art and Food”?

 - First timers to the city

-- For those with little time in Florence but want to discover a bit about art, history & culinary traditions
+- For those with little time in Florence but want to discover a bit about all of its art, history & culinary traditions

 - Especially those who are curious & love to hear the little stories that only a local guide is able to share